RomainLanglois/mercure/README.md

    You need to fill the mercure name, select the email template and the target group.
    You can select the SMTP credentials, SSL using or URL minimazing

-   Note : When filling the smtp form, don't forget to specify the smtp hostname and the port For example :  smtp.gmail.com:587
+   Note : When filling the smtp form, don't forget to specify the smtp hostname and the port.

+   For example :  smtp.gmail.com:587

 4. Optional, add landing page